GayatriKrishna0712/Auto-Correct-System/README.md

 ### INTRODUCTION:
 Almost everyone in this digital age carries a smartphone, it can be an Android or iOS device.
 Autocorrect uses natural language processing as its foundation (NLP).
-It is designed to fix spelling and other text-entry errors, as the name suggests.
+It is designed to fix spelling and other text-entry errors.
 On our smartphones, we commonly utilise autocorrect models when messaging on sites like Facebook Messenger, WhatsApp, and others.
-This would be merely a Natural Language Processing application on a somewhat smaller dataset—Shakespeare.txt—and is undoubtedly not an identical replica of the smartphone we currently use.
+This project would be merely a Natural Language Processing application on a smaller dataset—Shakespeare.txt—and is undoubtedly not an identical replica of the smartphone we currently use.

 ### STEPS FOR BUILIDING AN AUTO-CORRECT MODEL: